-This interview originally appeared as the cover story of She Shreds Issue #15, which was released in July 2018.
+This interview originally appeared in the print version of She Shreds Issue #15, which was released in July, 2018.

 In Ayla Tesler-Mabe’s first YouTube video, the then-14-year-old played a soulful rendition of “Hideaway” by John Mayall’s Bluesbreakers, sitting in front of a backdrop plastered with The Beatles posters and various guitar-themed memorabilia.
 Her flawless cover would make anyone think she has been playing her whole life, but Tesler-Mabe had only picked up the guitar two years earlier.